Light is life. Life is light. As a photographer, I can only work with light.

 One of my favourite times to shoot is at sunset.
-It might sound a little clichéd but I love the warmth of sunset.
-The sun throws such a dramatic cast over the world as it is setting.
+It might sound a little clichéd but I love the warmth of the sunset.
+The sun throws such a dramatic cast over the world as it set.
 It is wondrous and magical.

 Above are some of my favourite photographs I have ever taken and they are all taken at sunset.
 And at each moment I took the photograph I felt like there was something magical happening to the landscape around me.
 I just had to capture it.

 The main photograph is of the U Bein Bridge in Amarapura, Burma.
 It is the longest teak bridge in the world.
 At sunset, the monks walk back over the bridge from the village to their monastery.
 It’s a stunning sight to behold.
 I love the silhouette and reflection in this image.

 The photograph below was also taken at the same time after our boat had passed under the bridge.
 I caught the silhouette of this dead tree and the water.
 It’s such a simple and striking image.